pvaiko/course-generator/README.md

 Using the Standalone Version
 ============================

+Since this generator is now part of the Courseplay release, the only point of having a standalone version is to provide an efficient development environment for the course generator outside of the game engine.
+This allows shorter development cycles and some automated tests as well.

+Standalone mode requires that you embed the Courseplay repository under the courseplay folder.

+The rest of this guide is outdated and startCourseGenerator.lua is not maintained anymore (it still may work).

 ![Generated course](https://cloud.githubusercontent.com/assets/2379521/25396617/c6729b6e-29aa-11e7-92e2-6e26fe4af286.png)

-It is a standalone tool, that is, currently you won't be able to use it from the game directly.
-Instead, it'll load a saved field or a fieldwork course previously generated in Courseplay, then you make some adjustments and save the customized course.
+In standalone mode it'll loada saved field or a fieldwork course previously generated in Courseplay, then you can make some adjustments and save the customized course.

 Note that if you load fieldwork courses the course must have